Autonomous-Robotics-UTM/Imitation-Learning-Net/README.md

 Run Trainer.ipynb to train the neural network.
 Saved model versions will be saved in the snapshots folder

+In order to monitor the loss you will have to install tensorboard with the following command: pip install tensorboard

 In order to see the update in the loss you can view the results on Tensorboard by:
 1) Opening a new terminal window
-2) run 'tensorboard - -logdir runs'
+2) run 'tensorboard --logdir runs' in the terminal
 3) Navigating to the link displayed on the terminal